Multimodal Latent Reasoning via Hierarchical Visual Cues Injection: Method

 To bridge the modality gap and align the dimensionalities, we employ a set of patch mergers inspired by Qwen3-VL: $\mathcal{M} = \{m_l\}_{l \in \mathcal{L}}$ \cite{DBLP:journals/corr/abs-2511-21631}.
 For each selected layer $l$, the visual features $h_v^l$ are projected as:

 where $v_l \in \mathbb{R}^{n \times h}$ represents the projected visual cues ready for recurrent injection.
-By progressively injecting these features from coarse-grained textures to fine-grained semantics into the initial recurrent iterations, we provide the language backbone with a "curriculum" of visual understanding, stabilizing the hidden state transition during the early stages of reasoning.
+By progressively injecting these features from fine-grained semantics to coarse-grained textures into the initial recurrent iterations, we provide the language backbone with a "curriculum" of visual understanding, stabilizing the hidden state transition during the early stages of reasoning.

-To enhance the robustness of the recurrent reasoning process, the recurrent depth are randomly sampled from a Poisson distribution during the training stage of Huginn.
+To enhance the robustness of the recurrent reasoning process, the recurrent depth is randomly sampled from a Poisson distribution during the training stage of Huginn.
 This stochasticity forces our model to decouple the visual-language fusion from a fixed step count.